pewresearch/prc-platform-core/includes/media/README.md

-## Media
+## Media Utilities and Configuration

-...
-We're a media organization, theres a lot of rules and settings that need to be explained here...
-TKTK.

-### Art Direction
-A directed approach to featured images

-### Attachments Report
+This manages the overall media library configuration for PRC Platform and some small helper functions.

-### Attachments Downloader
+### Attachment Downloader

+This handles the `/download` url schema for attachments.